-Auction sniping is an accepted way to win online auctions without being physically present online to bid on items.
-Sniping services were created to help buyers bid on auctions without the inconvenience of having to sit in front of computer at the moment the auction ends.
-Sniping is automated, time efficient, and works around the clock.
+Sniping software services were created to help buyers bid on auctions without the inconvenience of having to sit in front of the computer at the moment the auction ends.
+Sniping is automated, time-efficient, and works around the clock.

 Why Use Snipers?

 Auction snipers serve three purposes, convenience, stealth, and control.
-The convenience of the tool comes as it allowers bidders to place bids for an eBay buyer so that the buyer does not have to be physically online or on eBay.com to win an auction.
+The convenience of the tool comes as it allowers bidders to place bids for an eBay buyer who does not have to be physically online or on "eBay.com" to win an auction.

 Sniper applications allow bidders to set limits on the bids being placed. eBay buyers are regular people who have budgets, and some of them have shopping problems.
 Meaning they are compulsive shoppers.
 Using a sniper allows buyers to set their maximum bid and no more.

 Snipers are a third party service that integrates with an eBay account by way of a token.
-The eBay buyer gives the site, in this case Gixen.com, permission to access their eBay account so that the sniper can bid on behalf of the eBay member.
+The eBay buyer gives the site, in this case, "Gixen.com", permission to access their eBay account so that the sniper can bid on behalf of the member.

 Bids can be entered on Gixen from the moment a listing is posted until it ends.
-So if buyers are constantly in the market for a certain item either for personal use or resale, they can set up snipes on an unlimited number of items.
+So if buyers are constantly in the market for a certain item—either for personal use or resale—they can set up snipes on an unlimited number of items.
 Users can go into their Gixen dashboard and change information or delete a bid at any time.

-Gixen is User Friendly
+Gixen is User-Friendly

 There are a lot of ads on the Gixen site, but that is how it can be provided for free.
 The developers have to make their money somewhere, so ad revenue pays for the site hosting and the techs that keep the site running.
-So try to ignore the ads, there are quite a few of them splashed all over the page.
+So, try to ignore the ads, there are quite a few of them splashed all over the page.

-Entering bids is very easy and the bidding dashboard really needs no explanation.
+Entering bids is very easy, and the bidding dashboard needs no explanation.
 There is a community forum where users can ask questions and network with other users.
 There is also a tech support tab where you can ask questions about the site and get answers.

 If you can figure out eBay, Gixen will be easy.
 Give auction sniping a try the next time you want to buy something on eBay.
 Millions of auctions go unsold every day so you can score some deals using this tool and exercising some patience and diligence.